 “Are you saying you should value your country above your family?”
 Yulia asked suddenly.
 She had been jotting down things again in her notebook, leaving Atienna to wonder what exactly was so important that needed to be written down.

-“Of course you should value your country more,” Alexei huffed.
+“Of course you should value your country more.
+Many more people to a country than to a family.”
+Alexei huffed.
 “I’m disappointed you would think otherwise, Miss Kriska.
 I know you’re a bright woman.
 I chose you as my secretary after all.
 You know that we can’t be selfish.”
 He turned to Cvetka who had been studying Yulia intently.
 “Isn’t that right, Miss Akulova?”

 Cvetka glanced at Atienna from across the fire before she dipped her head.
 “Of course.”